Tasemu/FCrypt/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Install through the Chrome Web Store

+You can install the extension into chrome through the following link: https://chrome.google.com/webstore/detail/fcrypt/iegnoclfhbfgelgobnfekhplapljhcfa

 ### Install Packaged Extension file

 A testing file as a packaged chrome extension file (.crx) can be downloaded from the releases section of this repo and installed into chrome by dragging the .crx file into the chrome extensions settings panel.